awhewell/owin/README.md

    passing into it a new instance of an `IPipelineBuilderEnvironment`.

    The builder will call each callback in ascending order of priority.
 Each callback is passed the pipeline builder environment.
-The environment has methods on it to tell the pipeline to use a middleware function.
+The environment has a `UseMiddleware` that can be passed a middleware function.

    The environment also has a `Properties` dictionary that contains information about the server environment, as per section 4 (Application Startup) of the OWIN 1.0.0 spec.